Seal Beach, California: Anaheim Landing

-Throughout the year, the landing was also home to a number of fishing boats that plied the local fishing areas.
+The landing was also home to a number of fishing boats that plied the local fishing areas.
 This activity was written about by Nobel-prize winning author Henryk Sienkiewicz in a short essay, "The Cranes."
 The site of Anaheim Landing is now registered as a California Historical Landmark.

 In 1903 Los Angeles realtor Philip A. Stanton, very familiar with the area from his time selling land in Anaheim, and Huntington Beach and also from representing the local real estate interests of banker (and Pacific Electric Railroad co-owner) Isaias W. Hellman, put together a syndicate to lay out the town of Bayside on the land between Anaheim Landing and Anaheim Bay and the eastern edge of Alamitos Bay.